 As proud defending champions, it only made sense that the Raptors were going to come out for Game 3 as if their lives depended on it.
 If you were to employ the zig zag theory in this instance, you would’ve bet on the Raptors at FanDuel.
 And again, zagging was the correct call.
 The Raptors edged the Celtics 104-103 in Game 3.

 Like any betting system, it isn’t foolproof.
 The underdog Miami Heat also grabbed a 2-0 lead over the NBA regular-season champion Milwaukee Bucks in the Eastern Conference semifinals.
-In this case, had you wagered on the Bucks to capture Game 3 at DraftKings NJ/USA – the correct call based on the zig zag theory – it was a losing decision.
+In this case, had you wagered on the Bucks to capture Game 3 – the correct call based on the zig zag theory – it was a losing decision.
 The Heat also won that game by an easy 115-100 verdict.